Component-based Development

 Template suggestions

-The template suggestion for the Featured Movie view mode has already been created for you, but if you were doing this on your own, follow the same steps that we took for creating the template suggestion for the Teaser view mode in the Movie card integration instructions, but this time our template suggestion should be node--movie--featured-movie.html.twig.
+The template suggestion for the Featured Movie view mode has already been created for you, but if you were doing this on your own, follow the same steps that we took for creating the template suggestion for the Teaser view mode in the integration instructions, but this time our template suggestion should be node--movie--featured-movie.html.twig.

 We are now finally at a point where we can integrate the Featured Movie component with the Movie content type using the newly created template suggestion.